This post may contain affiliate links. Please read our disclosure policy.

 Serving ideas

-Serve broccoli grape salad alongside TKG favorites, such as juicy broiled salmon, easy baked chicken legs, and grilled salmon.
+Serve broccoli grape salad alongside TKG favorites, such as easy baked chicken legs, and grilled salmon.
 It also pairs well with roasted chicken, pan-seared steak, or pork.

 📖 Recipe